The Fujifilm XF 33mm F/1.4 Review — BEST Prime Lens?!

 AutoFocus That Keeps Up With Life

 A photographer's kit reflects their creative goals and technical needs.
-For this season of my life, it's all about documenting my kids.
-And toddlers running toward and away from the camera is the most strenuous AF test you can throw at a camera and lens combo.
+For this season of my life, I'm all about documenting my kids.
+Toddlers running toward and away from the camera is the most strenuous AF test you can throw at a camera and lens combo.

 The autofocus on this model significantly outperforms the 35mm f/1.4 and is arguably the finest within the Fujifilm range.
 It's also whisper-quiet.
 And to those photographers who think the noise of autofocus isn't an issue because they're just taking pictures, I need to point out that silent autofocus is crucial for me when recording video.